adrys-lab/access-log-monitor-service/README.md

             * `NO ALERT` -> `HIGH TRAFFIC` -> `RECOVER` -> `NO ALERT`
         * That's because Alerts are dispatched to be displayed every Xseconds (configurable report stats delay).
         * So to allow the user to know when there is or no an Alert, i have  created a NO_ALERT type one.
 Which informs the user there is no alert (from, for example, a previous recover.)
-            * with a UI, this would not be needed, cause when NO_ALERT is dispatched, we could simply remove the alert from the UI.
+            * with a UI, this would not be needed, cause when NO_ALERT is dispatched, we could simply remove the alert from the UI or redraw some chart.
             * Another approach could be to constantly clean/remove the LOG and Json content and display just the last Xseconds of stats.
                 * But in this assessment solution, the historic of both logs/json are kept, so we can see the transitions visually.